 Academic Advisors are the knowledge-keepers of all things academic at CBU.
 When you sit down with your advisor, they’ll help you to get down to the ‘nitty gritty’ of your academic year ahead.
 Here are some things you’ll discuss with your advisor:

-Step 5: Meet with a Student Transition Coordinator
+Step 5: Meet with a Peer Success Mentor

-After meeting with your Academic Advisor, you will then meet with a Student Transition Coordinator.
+After meeting with your Academic Advisor, you will then meet with a Peer Success Mentor.
 They will assist you with:

 Once you are finished meeting with the transition coordinator your appointment is complete!
 You are now one step closer to beginning your studies at CBU!